 ANTIQUE TIBETAN GAU BOX, LHASA STYLE, LARGE

-High Grade Silver Front, Metal Back, Turquoise, 124.3 Grams (4.385 oz.)
+High Grade Gold Gilt Front, Metal Back, Turquoise, 124.3 Grams (4.385 oz.)

 Height: 12 cm ( 4 1/2″), Width: 12.5 cm (5″), Depth: 2.5 cm (1″)

-This is a vey old classic Lhasa style box.
+This is a very old classic Lhasa style silver gilt box.
 The turquoises chips have not yet lost their luminousity.
 Over time the gau has lost several turquoise stones and there are several turquoise replacements.
 The 19th century Tibetan ga’u box whose form of two intersecting squares symbolize two crossed dorjes, symbol of the ultimate stability of Buddhahood.
 This style of Gau box was worn by women and popular in and around Lhasa, Tibet and Sikkim in northern India.
 The four sides are decorated with filigree.
 The back metal backing plate is in tact and fits well.